Fall 2021 Exam Procedures

 A TWEN course has been created for students to practice using TWEN to download and upload their examination files prior to the beginning of exams.

 Anonymous grading will be facilitated via TWEN and Examplify.
-Some professors may elect to give anonymous exams through Blackboard.

 Below you can find links to important information regarding AutoRecover, backup copies, and word count in Word: